DSD-DBS/capella-collab-manager/docs/docs/admin/installation.md

   you won't need to touch it.
 In the session namespace, the following services
   run:
     - Storage for persistent workspaces
-    - Storage for Jupyter file-shares
+    - Storage for project volumes
     - Pipeline jobs for TeamForCapella to Git synchronization
     - Session containers (Capella, Papyrus, Jupyter, pure::variants)